Stieneee/env-contract-check/README.md

 ecc.strict()
 ```

-## Setting the Environemnt
+## Setting the Environment

-This package dose not provide a metheod of setting the environment with the excpetion of a defualt.
+This package dose not provide a method of setting the environment with the exception of a default.
-As hardcoding some environment variables is security problem an additional environment loader is recommened for efficient loading of the processes environment.
+As hard-coding some environment variables is security issue, an additional environment loader is recommended for efficient loading of the processes environment.
-There are many great metheods for setting the process environment.
+There are many great methods for setting the process environment.
 One recommendation is [dotenv](https://www.npmjs.com/package/dotenv) which is great for setting the process environment during development and dose not interfere with production process managers.
 It is important to use any in process environment loader before requiring this package.